jethrokuan/braindump/content/zettels/docker.md

 docker pull alpine
 ```

-#### Alpine? {#alpine}
+-    Alpine?

     `alpine` is an image for a tiny Linux distribution, used by Docker for
     most of its official images.

     A container image is a lightweight, stand-alone, executable package of
     a piece of software that includes everything needed to run it: code,
     runtime, system tools, system libraries, settings.

     `alpine` is pulled from the Docker Registry, where hundreds of
     thousands of images are hosted.

 ### Starting a container {#starting-a-container}